NextJS vs. Gatsby- Which framework will win in 2022?

 Process of NextJS

-NextJS performs the server-side rendering for the react components of the website with a unique approach.
+NextJS performs the server-side rendering for the React components of the website with a unique approach.
 The JavaScript code can be rendered through SSR alongside indexable HTML being sent to the user.

 The basics of Gatsby